-Consultation for Preschools in Portland, Oregon
+Mental Health Consultation for Preschools in Portland, Oregon

 Will anything help this student be less challenging?

-This work is about moving beyond crisis management and toward classrooms where both students and educators can feel more regulated, capable, and connected.
+Through relational, trauma-responsive, and neurodiversity affirming approaches Katie supports teachers in moving beyond crisis management and toward classrooms where both students and educators can feel more regulated, capable, and connected.

 A student’s behaviors have continued to escalate despite the many interventions, strategies, and supports your team has already tried.